Unresolved sideband photon recoil spectroscopy of molecular ions

-Since the IP and OP modes get similarly excited during the spectroscopy phase, as is clear from Fig. \ref{dummy1}, the spectroscopic signal strength might actually be increased significantly by addressing both modes consecutively in the readout phase.
-This scenario can be realized by consecutively applying $\pi$-pulses on the (0,1) $\rightarrow$ (0,0) and (1,0) $\rightarrow$ (0,0) sidebands, with respect to two different sub-level transitions (e.g. the $m_J=-1/2$ $\rightarrow$ $m_{J'}=-5/2$ and $m_J=-1/2$ $\rightarrow$ $m_{J'}=-3/2$ transitions).
-In the case of \Ca being the readout ion, one can in principle sequentially address up to four sub-level transitions (e.g. $m_J=-1/2$ $\rightarrow$ $m_{J'}=-5/2,-3/2,1/2,3/2$) by different orders of red sideband pulses for both motional modes, and in this way increase the spectroscopy signal even further.
+Since the IP and OP modes become similarly excited during the spectroscopy pulse, as is clear from Fig. \ref{dummy1}, the spectroscopic signal depth might actually be increased significantly by addressing not only the OP mode but also the IP mode during the readout phase.
+This scenario can be realized by consecutively applying $\pi$-pulses on the (0,1) $\rightarrow$ (0,0) and (1,0) $\rightarrow$ (0,0) sideband transitions ($\tau_{r}^{\text{1st}} = \pi/\Omega_{n_{ip}=0,n_{op}=1,s_{ip}=0,s_{op}=-1}$ and $\tau_{r}^{\text{2nd}} = \pi/\Omega_{n_{ip}=1,n_{op}=0,s_{ip}=-1,s_{op}=0}$), with respect to two different upper sub-levels of the $\ket{g_r} - \ket{e_r}$ transition.
+The result using two such readout pulses is shown in Fig. \ref{FWHM_scaled} (dotted lines).
+We see that the FWHM of the expected signal does not differ much from the one-pulse readout result (solid lines), but that the signal depth is significantly increased as long as the spectroscopy laser intensity is large enough for the laser induced motional excitation to be faster than the IP heating rate.
+For example, for the smallest shown intensity (blue), the signal depth of the two-pulse readout is for $\tau_{\text{scaled}}^t>8$ smaller than for the one-pulse readout and gets worse for longer times.
+In the case of \Ca being the readout ion, one can in principle sequentially address up to four sub-level transitions (e.g. $m_J=-1/2$ $\rightarrow$ $m_{J'}=-5/2,-3/2,1/2,3/2$) by different orders of RSB pulses for both motional modes, and in this way increase the spectroscopy signal even further.